luciaychen/Calculator/README.md

 # Calculator
-A simple scientific calculator developed as part of Python course I took.
+A simple scientific calculator developed as part of a Python course I took.

 # Run
 Calculator uses Python 3.